smyrman/blog/2021-03-generics-beyond-the-playground/blog.md

 Obviously, the check portion here can be _replaced_.
 E.g. instead of `subtest.DeepEqual`, we could use [`subtest.NumericEqual`](https://pkg.go.dev/github.com/searis/subtest#NumericEqual), [`subtest.Before`](https://pkg.go.dev/github.com/searis/subtest#Before) or even a user defined check.
 This is powered by a combination of Go interfaces and first-class function support.

-While the subtest package has several checks and some formatting helpers, the core design is implemented in very few lines of code:
+While the subtest package has several checks and some formatting helpers, the core design can actually be summarized in very few lines of code:

 ```go